henrysingleton/graniteoctopus-wagtail/readme.md

 If you add a new app you will need to explicitly add its directory to the `deploy.sh` file.

+We could use `pip-sync` below but gunicorn is not included in requirements.txt, and it is manually installed on the server in the same virtual environment, so it would be removed if `pip-sync` were run.

+1. `ssh graniteoctopus`
-1. `source /opt/webapps/goctopus/env/bin/activate`
+2. `source /opt/webapps/goctopus/env/bin/activate`
-2. `pip install -r /opt/webapps/goctopus/site/requirements.txt`
+3. `pip install -r /opt/webapps/goctopus/site/requirements.txt`
-3. `python /opt/webapps/goctopus/site/manage.py migrate`
+4. `python /opt/webapps/goctopus/site/manage.py migrate`
-4. `sudo supervisorctl restart goctopus`
+5. `sudo supervisorctl restart goctopus`